2022245/Task-manager-app/TechnicalReport.md

 1. Install dependencies:
    - npm install
 2. Run the developer version:
    - npm run dev
+3. To build the production files
+   - npm run build
-3. To build the desktop app:
+4. To build the desktop app:
    - npm run dist
-4. The executable will appear in the dist/win-unpacked folder.
+5. The executable will appear in the dist/win-unpacked folder.